Two Words

-"Two Words" is a song by American hip-hop artist Kanye West, that features Mos Def, Freeway and The Boys Choir of Harlem, from West's debut studio album The College Dropout (2004).
-A cinematic version of the song was released as part of The College Dropout Video Anthology.
+"Two Words" is a song by American hip-hop artist Kanye West from West's debut studio album The College Dropout (2004).
+The song features verses from Mos Def (now known as Yasiin Bey), Freeway, and The Boys Choir of Harlem.
+It was originally released on the 14th of December, 2002, as "2 Words", on Kanye's debut mixtape, called Get Well Soon....
+The song was later re-released on the 10th of November, 2003, as the B-side to the mixtape's (and later the album's) lead single, "Through the Wire".
+A "cinematic" version of the song was released as part of The College Dropout Video Anthology, alongside a music video for the song, on the 22nd of March, 2005.
 It has been performed by Freeway regularly at his live shows over the years.
-An orchestral sound is used in the song.
-The music video was released in March 2005.

 Background

 The original version of the track list for The College Dropout showed that the song was initially scheduled to be titled "2 Words" and have the position of number 5, rather than number 18 as it stands on the official release.
-Featured artist Freeway stated that Kanye wasn't initially respected as a rapper, but, after seeing West's talent, when asked to feature on the album, Freeway's response was: "Hell yeah.
+Featured artist Freeway stated that Kanye wasn't initially respected as a rapper, but after seeing West's talent, when asked to feature on the album, Freeway's response was: "Hell yeah.
 Let’s do it."

 Composition and lyrics

 Within "Two Words", there is an orchestral sound that includes classical strings.
-Miri Ben-Ari revealed that she was the one who introduced West to this sound, which lead to him falling in love with it.
+Miri Ben-Ari revealed that she was the one who introduced West to this sound, which led to him falling in love with it.
 The track contains a sample of 1970 recording "Peace and Love (Amani Na Mapenzi) Movement III (Time)", written by Lou Wilson, Ric Wilson and Carlos Wilson, and performed by Mandrill.
 On top of this, it samples drums from The 5th Dimension's 1971 track "The Rainmaker".

 West references a group he was once in known as the Go Getters with the line: "Go Getters rhyme like, should've been signed twice" and over the years, West has actually recycled multiple rhymes that he first spit when part of the group.